universe-builders/universe-builders.github.io/void-survivors/market-research.md

 Survivors-Like games tend to sell extremely well, all three of the Survivors-Like games listed above are in the top 3% of lifetime gross revenue.

-Futher, there are few multiplayer Survivors-Like games and **no massively-multiplayer Survivors-like games**.
+Further, there are few multiplayer Survivors-Like games and **no massively-multiplayer Survivors-like games**.
 The maximum number of players in a multiplayer Survivors-Like game is currently 2, in the game 'Bounty of One' which is in early access and follows the positive steam reviews (top 6% currently) and lifetime gross revenue (top 10% currently) trends seen in the aforementioned games.

 ## Final Analysis